tildetown/tildemush-docs/README.md

 # Purpose and goals

-[For vilmibm, if they are comfortable with filling this out.
+TODO:[For vilmibm, if they are comfortable with filling this out.
 Go all out!]

 # Getting started